 Related Post: See How To Make Money On Spotify

-Looking to making money with your music via passive income?
-Working toward going at it full time and quitting your day job?
+Are you looking to make money with your music via passive income?
+Are you working toward going full-time and quitting your day job?
 Consider these methods of earning money from your work.
 From royalties to sales to work for hire, you have several options at your disposal if you have the talent and work ethic to make things happen!

 Related Post: See How Royalties Work And How I've Gotten Paid

 If you are interested in putting your talent to work for other people's songs, consider doing work for hire projects.
 Companies and musicians often hire singers, instrumentalists, producers, and rappers to lend their talents to a project for a set fee or pay by the hour.
-Building a freelance business for your music can grow very quickly if you provide high-quality results, since, oftentimes, you will win repeat customers effortlessly.
+Building a freelance business for your music can grow quickly if you provide high-quality results since you will frequently win repeat customers effortlessly.

 If you are able to consistently come out with a great stream of video and/or audio content to post on a site like Youtube, you should think about getting into starting your own channel.
 Channels that have a high amount of subscribers often see thousands of dollars in earnings monthly.
 The key to this method is being original, consistent, and likable.